SynapticSugar/CarND-Traffic-Sign-Classifier-Project/writeup.md

 For the training set augmentation process I added back images from the training set that had undergone a jitter step as described in the [reference paper]([http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) provided.
 The jitter step consisted of a random x,y translation of up to [2,2] pixels, a rotation between [-15,15] degrees, and a scale change between [.9,1.1].
 In addition to jitter, it was founf that varying the brightness of the training image was important for achieving a high validation accuracy.
 This step consisted a introduced random gamma value between [.3,1.7].
 Finally, following the same treatment in the paper, the data set as increased by 500% of the size of the original training set using this augmentation method for a total of 208794 images.

-The addition of augmented data had a profound affect on the final accuracy achieved.
-TODO show a results table.
+The addition of augmented data had a profound affect on the final test accuracy achieved.

 Here is a random example of a traffic sign image before and after augmentation: